Survey of Sustainable Architecture and Interior Design Historical Origins

 The Graduate Seminar functions as a research- and design-centered forum, which provides integration for all of the courses throughout the program.
 This first of the four segments introduces the principles of sustainable development and prepares incoming students to address the challenges of implementing these principles in the design of interior environments.
 3 credits; 3 lecture hours.

 Graduate Seminar: Segment II – Exploration

-Segment II of the Graduate Seminar is designed to support students in their decision-making process relating to the topic of their capstone project.
+Segment II of the Graduate Seminar is designed to support students in their decision-making process relating to the topic of their thesis project.
 Through site visits and interactions with professionals who employ sustainable design principles in their practice, class participants will study sustainable strategies for different sectors of the industry.
 3 credits; 3 lecture hours.

 Sustainable Practice Today

 The 21st century's volatile economy, rapidly developing technologies, and changing political climate all require the establishment of well-structured sustainable organization or professional practice.
 This course guides students through the development of professional tools based on their personal goals and ethics in order to develop a sustainable design practice.
 3 credits; 3 lecture hours.

 Class participants study, analyze, and learn how to utilize the principles of Universal Design, physical anthropology, physiology, and psychology to fit or suit human measurements, to address characteristics relative to the specific function and use of space or the operation of equipment, and to address the needs of specific populations.
 1.5 credits; 1.5 lecture hours.